How to get into Eton: The Eton List Test & Interview

 We advise prospective families contacting us as soon as possible in Year 5 so we can prepare a careful programme of study that takes the pressure of students.

-No!
-The school do not publish past papers, although there are familiarization tests for the first stage: the ISEB Pre- Test.
-Instead of using a computerized test designed by the Centre for Evaluation and Monitoring (CEM) part of GL assessment, the Eton test is supposedly developed in conjunction with Cambridge University’s Psychometric Centre connected to the Judge Business school.
+• No!
+The school do not publish past papers, although there are familiarisation tests for the first stage: the ISEB Pre- Test.
+Instead of using a computerised test designed by the Centre for Evaluation and Monitoring (CEM) part of GL assessment, the Eton test is supposedly developed in conjunction with Cambridge University’s Psychometric Centre connected to the Judge Business school.

-Find a mentor to help with the Eton test process.
+Find a mentor to help with Eton admissions

 Our mentors are ideally placed for the Eton test and are ready to support your child.
 Mentor matching is carefully handled to ensure the best relationship is fostered and mentors are paired with students for the long term.